-As of January 2020, the Repository contains 175 curated, publicly archived datasets containing over 91 million locations describing movements of 8,137 animals and representing 142 species.
-These data underlie over 200 peer-reviewed papers published in 82 journals by over 500 data authors.
+As of January 2023, the Repository contains 296 curated, publicly archived datasets containing 147 million locations describing movements and behavior of 14,222 animals, representing 213 species.
+These data underlie nearly 400 peer-reviewed papers published in 120 journals by over 900 data authors.

-Each published dataset, or data package, also has a study in Movebank.
-If a study in Movebank has been published in the Repository, the DOI and a link will be shown in the Study Details.
-To publish your data, contact our curator Sarah Davidson at firstname.lastname@example.org.
-Published datasets are typically associated with a peer-reviewed journal article.
-For more guidance on deciding whether to submit data for publication and how to prepare data, read our best practices for archiving studies on Movebank and [answers to frequently asked questions about the repository].(2220_data_repository_faq.md).
+Data packages: Each published dataset, or data package, relates to a study in Movebank.
+If a study in Movebank has a related publication in the Repository, the DOI and a link will be shown in the Study Details.
+Published data are associated with a published written description of the data, typically a peer-reviewed journal article.

 What's the difference between published and unpublished studies in Movebank?
 Here are the differences at a glance:

 |Collaborate||Find people and start new projects.||X||X|